moshe13269/ParaSeedBench/README.md

 ## Citation and license

 Citation metadata is in [CITATION.cff](CITATION.cff).
-The authors are Moshe Laufer and Noam Koenigstein, Tel Aviv University.
+The authors are Moshe Laufer (Tel Aviv University), Oren Barkan (The Open University of Israel), and Noam Koenigstein (Tel Aviv University).

 No software/data license was selected on the authors' behalf.
 Before making the Git repository public, replace [LICENSE_NOTICE.md](LICENSE_NOTICE.md) with the